CelsiaSolaraStarflare/Raycasting-Neural-Network-Demonstration/README.md

 ## 📜 License

-This project is free to use, modify, and learn from.
+This is a open-sourced project that is free to use, modify, and learn from.

----

-If you'd like a more technical, cute, or gamer-styled README, I can rewrite it anytime!